electricimp/SX1509/README.md

 # SX1509

-This class interfaces with the SX1509 IO expander.
+The [SX1509 class](SX1509.device.nut) interfaces with the [SX1509 IO expander](https://cdn.sparkfun.com/datasheets/BreakoutBoards/sx1509.pdf).
 It sits on the I2C bus and data can be directed to the connected devices via its I2C address.
 Interrupts from the devices can be fed back to the imp via the configured imp hardware pin.

 ## Class Usage